dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-components.md

 The search path applies to projects using controllers + views and Razor Pages.

-The default view name for a view component is *Default*, which means your view file will typically be named `Default.cshtml`.
+The default view name for a view component is `Default`, which means view files will typically be named `Default.cshtml`.
 You can specify a different view name when creating the view component result or when calling the `View` method.

 We recommend you name the view file `Default.cshtml` and use the *Views/Shared/Components/{View Component Name}/{View Name}* path.
 The `PriorityList` view component used in this sample uses `Views/Shared/Components/PriorityList/Default.cshtml` for the view component view.